US PGA Championship Betting Offers 2021

 PGA Championship Venues

 In its history the PGA Champs have moved around more than any other major with few courses used more than twice.
-The most used course, Southern Hills, has held the event just four times.
+The most used course, Southern Hills, has held the event just five times.
 Below you can see a list of upcoming event hosts and most used courses.

 Future Venues